 Wherever you are in Andalucia, there’s no getting away from history.
-It raises it’s crowned head on every other hilltop in the form of a turreted castillo, in every bar where the outlines of Mediterranean flavour are coloured in with eastern spice, in the notes and scales of the alegrias and bulerias; that dizzy brew of Indian, Arabian, Jewish and Gypsy musical traditions that is flamenco.
+It raises its crowned head on every other hilltop in the form of a turreted castillo, in every bar where the outlines of Mediterranean flavour are coloured in with eastern spice, in the notes and scales of the alegrias and bulerias; that dizzy brew of Indian, Arabian, Jewish and Gypsy musical traditions that is flamenco.
 It’s in the names of places and of people, in the many still-used Arabic words, in the olive groves, the oranges and in the vines.

 Even in a region so drenched in tradition, however, some places manage to stand out.
-As the winter sun shines redly and casts long shadows on the dust – diagonal lines from tree to tree across the sandy square – there can´t be many places as caught up in the past as the leafy little park beneath the walls of the Alcazar in Jerez de la Frontera, on a Sunday morning.
+As the winter sun shines brightly and casts long shadows on the dust – diagonal lines from tree to tree across the sandy square – there can´t be many places as caught up in the past as the leafy little park beneath the walls of the Alcazar in Jerez de la Frontera, on a Sunday morning.

-The Alcazar itself was put here in its current form in the 12th century by the Almohads – then rulers of southern Spain.
-It very effectively does what every other Moorish edifice in this part of the world does, by invoking the centuries long episode in this country’s history when the House of Islam had a foothold on European soil, and the cocktail of empire, learning and faith that was to help define Europe and, eventually, the Enlightenment.
+The Alcazar itself was put here in its current form in the 12th century by the Almohads – then rulers of Southern Spain.
+It very effectively does what every other Moorish edifice in this part of the world does, by invoking the centuries long episode in this country’s history when the House of Islam had a foothold on European soil, and the cocktail of empire, learning, and faith that was to help define Europe and, eventually, the Enlightenment.